gabriela2002new/Seminar-Forecasting/README.md

 ## Data setup and Variable scenarios

-The datasetDataset-team10comprises monthly macroeconomic and financial indicators extracted from an Excel file.
+The dataset "Dataset-team10" comprises monthly macroeconomic and financial indicators extracted from an Excel file.
 Each series is transformed into logarithmic differences or growth rates when applicable, followed by standardization (mean = 0, standard deviation = 1) to ensure comparability.